Following the 2008 housing collapse, thousands of homeowners found themselves with mortgages they could no longer afford.

 They want a fee?
 Run.

 Now that you understand what loan modifications are, let’s look at some of the most common scams run by these low-lifes.

-Perhaps the most prevalent scam entails a so-called agency that promises to help the homeowner obtain a loan modification for an upfront fee.
+Perhaps the most prevalent scam entails a so-called agency.
+It promises to help the homeowner obtain a loan modification for an upfront fee.
 This, in itself, is ridiculous, because homeowners can receive such counseling for free by simply contacting the U.S. Department of Housing and Urban Development.

 So, homeowners who encounter people who say they can help them, as long as they pay, should run for the hills.
-These people are notorious for taking your money and then running of,f themselves.
+These people are notorious for taking your money and then running off.

 Red flags about these scammers include them insisting the homeowner not contact anyone about the agreement they are trying to reach with the homeowner.
 Also, these scammers can be so egregious as to ask the homeowner to pay whatever mortgage payment they can muster up directly to them instead of to the lender.